-Section VII.
-Local Source Control (LSC) Database
+Section VII: Local Source Control (LSC) Database

-Information gathered during technical assistance visits by the CONTRACTOR must include all of the elements that are listed in the most up-to-date PPA Checklist (check PPA Partnership SharePoint site for details) and be entered into ECOLOGY's LSC database.
-The following guidance applies to all technical assistance visits, unless otherwise discussed with ECOLOGY:
+Information gathered during technical assistance site visits by the CONTRACTOR must include all the elements that are listed in the most up to date PPA Basic Checklist (check PPA Partnership SharePoint site for details) and be entered into ECOLOGY's LSC database.
+The following guidance applies to all technical assistance visits, unless other discussed with ECOLOGY:

-- Collect enough information to complete all of the applicable fields in ECOLOGY's LSC database and enter it into the database within 15 work days of the visit. - If you make a referral to a regulatory agency, enter the information about the referral into the database within 15 work days of the referral. - Ensure that data entry is complete and accurate. - At a minimum all elements on the most recent version of ECOLOGY's PPA Checklist must be checked at each business visit.
-Specialists must attest that they have verified all elements. - Additional sector specific checklists are available on the ECOLOGY PPA Partnership SharePoint Site. - CONTRACTOR may substitute use of their own version(s) of the checklist(s) as long as it contains all elements on ECOLOGY's most recent checklist (See PPA Partnership SharePoint for details), and has been reviewed and approved by ECOLOGY staff. - Refer to the LSC database instructions posted in the database interface, or contact ECOLOGY PPA staff, for assistance with database entry.
+- Collect enough information to complete all the applicable fields in ECOLOGY's LSC database and enter it into the database within 15 workdays of the visit. - If you make a referral to a regulatory agency, enter the information about the referral into the database within 15 workdays of the referral. - Ensure that data entry is complete and accurate.

-• If using paper checklists or equivalent documentation, maintain originals in accordance with your local public disclosure laws.
+- At a minimum, all elements on the most recent version of ECOLOGY's PPA Basic Checklist must be checked at each business visit.
+Specialists must attest that they have verified all elements. - Additional sector specific checklists are available on the ECOLOGY PPA Partnership SharePoint Site. - CONTRACTOR may substitute use of their own version(s) of the checklist(s) if it contains all elements of ECOLOGY's PPA Basic Checklist and has been reviewed and approved by ECOLOGY. - Refer to the LSC database instructions posted in the database interface or contact ECOLOGY PPA Staff for assistance with database entry. - If using paper checklists or equivalent documentation, maintain originals in accordance with your local public disclosure laws.

-Section VIII.
-Training
+Section VIII: Training

 ECOLOGY expects that the CONTRACTOR will provide basic training to the Pollution Prevention Assistance Specialists on topics relevant to their position.
 ECOLOGY will provide additional training to ensure that CONTRACTOR's staff are properly trained and supported to conduct PPA activities, and that experienced staff are exposed to new information, and have opportunities to share their expertise for the benefit of the PPA Partnership.
-The following types of training are provided.
-Table 6 below contains a tentative training schedule; ECOLOGY will communicate the final schedule to the CONTRACTOR.